Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 - poison can paralyze (the player too) now for a short time
 - fix: prevented most POIs from being above the ground that (despite fun) makes things easier
 - animal spiders will jump now
+- fix: effective weapons mod: spiders wont be put in ragdoll mode now
+- no more somehow easy loot drop from friendly NPCs
 .
 --------- v0.9a -----------
 - initial release.